SAP-samples/process-automation-enablement/Workshops/APAC-2025/exercises/bpmn import/readme.md

 </ul>
 vi.
 Save the project <br/>
 </ul>
 c.
-Adjust the script task “Calculate Total Price of Items”
+Adjust the script task “Calculate Total Price of Items” <br>
 i.
 Click on “Calculate Total Price of Items” placeholder <br/>
 ii.
 On the right hand side, replace the code with the below one to make it a valid script <br/>
 <ul>